Data Acquisition Functions

 Returns

-• "unit" ⟹ The unit of mass used, i.e. is a pass-through of mass_unit.
+"Z"⟹ Metallicities of the particles."unit"⟹ The unit of mass used, i.e. is a pass-through ofmass_unit."type"⟹ Particle type, i.e. is a pass-through oftype.

 Arguments